Top 10 David Bowie Album Covers

 David Bowie Album Cover Young Americans

-We open up our Top 10 David Bowie Album Covers list with the very cool album cover that represented his Young Americans album.
-The great David Bowie album Young Americans was released in 1975.
-It was not a soul album as many writers have argued.
+We open up our Top 10 David Bowie Album Covers list with this cool album cover representing his Young Americans album.
+David Bowie’s great album Young Americans was released in 1975.
+It was not a soul album, as many writers have argued.
 Young Americans was simply a David Bowie album inspired by American soul music and R&B. There is a difference.
-The album cover photo was shot by Eric Stephen Jacobs.
-The design of the cover was completed by Craig DeCamps.
-The concept was clearly designed to distance himself from his glam days.
+Eric Stephen Jacobs shot the album cover photo.
+Craig DeCamps completed the cover design.
+The concept was designed to distance himself from his glam days.
 It worked beautifully.

 # 9 – Earthling